Accessibility links

 You might additionally mention:

-• Your specific experience and expertise
+• Specific experience and expertise

-• Your work history / professional background
+• Work history / professional background

-• Special projects you've worked on
+• Special projects

-• Your educational background and relevant qualifications
+• Educational background and relevant qualifications

-• Any special awards and achievements
+• Special awards and achievements

 Image